 Finding The Best SD Memory Cards Fujifilm X-H1

 When buying memory cards, always make sure you buy from a trusted dealer.
-Adorama, BHPhoto, Bestbuy, Jet or Amazon are all good sources.
-If you buy from Ebay, you have a very high risk of getting fake memory cards, so as a word of caution, never buy memory cards off Ebay.
+Adorama, BHPhoto, Best Buy, and Amazon are all good sources.
+If you buy from eBay, you have a very high risk of getting fake memory cards, so as a word of caution, never buy memory cards from Ebay.

 Best Memory Card 4k Video Fujifilm X-H1